Beth Medrash Govoha

 About Beth Medrash Govoha

-America's premier institution for advanced Talmudic study, preserving a rich European legacy.
+A leading center for advanced Talmudic study, rooted in a rich European tradition.

 Key Highlights

-- ✦Established in spring 1942 as the first kollel (post-graduate institution for advanced Torah study) in the United States.
+- ✦Established in Spring 1942 as the first kollel in the United States.

-- ✦Founded and led by the renowned Rabbi Aharon Kotler starting in 1943.
+- ✦Founded and led by the revered Rabbi Aharon Kotler.

 - ✦Successor institution to the historic Yeshivas Etz Chaim of Slutsk and Kletsk.